Dedekind real numbers

 A Dedekind real number¶ x

-consists of a pair of cuts (L , U)
+consists of a pair of cuts (L , U) of

 rational numbers, a

-lower Dedekind cut L
+lower Dedekind cut L and an

-upper Dedekind cut U
+upper Dedekind cut U.

-is a subtype of the rational numbers that is
+A lower Dedekind cut L is a subtype of the rational numbers that is

 - Inhabited, meaning it has at least one element.